Las Vegas hotel workers union reaches tentative deal with Caesars, but threat of strike still looms

 The vote was followed by large-scale rallies on the Strip, including one last month that ended with the arrests of 58 workers who sat in the street and halted rush-hour traffic on one of the most recognizable stretches of the Strip.
 The workers called it a show of force ahead of any potential strike.

-As that rally began, two visitors from Missouri, Cindy Hiatt and Michelle Shirley, told The Associated Press they won’t return to Las Vegas again during any strike by hotel workers.
+As that rally began, two visitors from Missouri, Cindy Hiatt and Michelle Shirley, told The Associated Press they won’t return to Las Vegas again during a strike.

 “The hotels are going to have to realize that they’re not going to have people wanting to come to Vegas without these workers,” Hiatt said.

 Members currently receive health insurance and earn about $26 hourly, including benefits, Khan said.
-The union hasn't revealed what it has been seeking in pay raises because, Khan said, “we do not negotiate in public,” but the union has said it is asking for the largest wage increases ever negotiated in its history.
+The union hasn't revealed what it has been seeking in pay raises because, Khan said, “we do not negotiate in public,” but the union has said it is negotiating the largest wage increases in its history.

 The workers have also said they want better job security amid advancements in technology, as well as stronger security protections, including more safety buttons on casino floors.